ipeternella/data-structures-n-algorithms/README.md

 ### Sorting Algorithms

-Algorithms designed to work with any arrays that implemente the Comparable Interface i.e. any Comparable[] arrayReference.
+Algorithms created for any array that implements the Comparable interface i.e. any Comparable[] arrayReference.

 * Selection Sort
 * Insertion Sort